Welcome to Montpelier

-Montpelier (pronounced mont-peel-yer) would qualify as nothing more than a large village in most places.
+Montpelier (mont-peel-yer) would qualify as nothing more than a large village in most places.
 But in sparsely populated Vermont it's the state capital – the smallest in the country (and the only one without a McDonald's, in case you were wondering).
-Surprisingly cosmopolitan for a town of 8000 residents, its two main thoroughfares – State St and Main St – make for a pleasant wander, with some nice bookstores and boutiques, and a few top-notch eateries.
+Surprisingly cosmopolitan for a town of 8000 residents, its two main thoroughfares – State St and Main St – make for a pleasant wander, with some nice bookstores, boutiques and eateries.

-Montpelier's smaller, distinctly working-class neighbor Barre (pronounced bear-ee), which touts itself as the 'granite capital of the world,' is a 10-minute drive from the capital.
+Montpelier's smaller, distinctly working-class neighbor Barre (bear-ee), which touts itself as the 'granite capital of the world,' is a 15-minute drive southeast of the capital.